Health Data Lab

-The big data era in molecular biology has created exiting potential for novel biological discoveries, but also exiting challenges for computer scientists in data management, processing, and visualization.
-In the next decades there will be developed sophisticated bioinformatics methods and framework to analyze and explore the information in the data.
-However, these will require development of novel infrastructure systems targeted for bioinformatics data and methods.
+The big data era in molecular biology has created exiting potential for novel biological discoveries, but also exciting challenges for computer scientists in data management, analysis, and interpretation.
+Especially exciting are the possibilities in combining omics data with medical images and phenotype variables.
+Therefore, in the next decades there will be developed sophisticated bioinformatics and machine learning methods and framework to analyze and explore the information in the integrated data.
+However, the dataset sizes and complexity requires the development of novel infrastructure systems, analysis approaches, and data exploration tools targeted for such complex health datasets.

-The Norwegian Woman and Cancer (NOWAC) postgenome biobank contains time series with questionnaire data from 170 000 women and more than 60 000 blood samples.
-The biobank is analyzed using several omics technologies and the data is being analyzed by the Systems Epidemiology group lead by Professor Eiliv Lund at the Department of Community Medicine, University of Tromsø.
-Our responsibility in the project is to build a backend for machine learning based data analysis, and a system for exploration and visualization of the multi-level and multi-omics dataset.
-Our research focus on interactive data analysis methods and systems, scalable integrated visualizations, interactive data cleaning, and human computer interfaces for large-scale display walls.
+The Norwegian Woman and Cancer (NOWAC) biobank contains time series with questionnaire data from 170 000 women and more than 60 000 blood samples.
+The biobank is analyzed using several omics technologies including microarrays, RNA-seq, methylation, and mass spectrometry.
+The data is being analyzed by the Systems Epidemiology group lead by Professor Torkjel Sandanger at the Department of Community Medicine, University of Tromsø.
+Our responsibility in the project is to build a backend for standardized data analysis pipelines, machine learning based data analysis, and a system for exploration and visualization of the analysis results.
+We are using these as building blocks to build a platform for swift exploration of the data under different epidemiological designs.

-In the lung sounds project we are building a database with lung sound recordings of 3000 persons (6 samples per person).
-The recordings are done as part og Tromsøundersøkelsen 7, which is an Epidemiological study that was started in 1974.
+In the Tromsø Lung Sounds project we are building a database with more than 18.000 lung sound recordings.
+The recordings are done as part of Tromsøundersøkelsen 7, which is an Epidemiological study that was started in 1974.
 The database will be used to provide educational and analysis services for lung sounds.
 Our contributions are methods for automated classification and similarity search for the sounds.
 This project is done in collaboration with Hasse Melbye at the Department of Community Medicine, University of Tromsø.
+The results from this project are further developed by our Medsensio AS startup.

-Kodeklubben Tromsø is an after school club for kids and youth who want to learn about computer programming.
-Together with volunteers from local tech companies and students from our department, members of our lab organize the activies.
+Kodeklubben Tromsø is an after-school club for kids and youth who want to learn about computer programming.
+Together with volunteers from local tech companies and students from our department, members of our lab organize the activities.
 Each semester we run a 10-week program with two-hour classes each week.
 In the spring of 2016 we have over 130 kids from ages 7 to 17 attending the club.

 The lab currently consist of: